-- (A) A judge shall disqualify himself or herself in any proceeding in which the judge's impartiality\ might reasonably be questioned, including but not limited to the following circumstances: - (1) The judge has a personal bias or prejudice concerning a party or a party's lawyer, or personal knowledge\ of facts that are in dispute in the proceeding. - (2) The judge knows\ that the judge, the judge's spouse, a person with whom the judge has an intimate relationship, a member of the judge's household or a person within the third degree of relationship\ to either any of them, or the spouse or person in an intimate relationship with of such a person is: - (a) a party to the proceeding, or an officer, director, general partner, managing member, or trustee of a party; - (b) acting as a lawyer in the proceeding; - (c) a person who has more than a de minimis\ interest that could be substantially affected by the proceeding; or - (d) likely to be a material witness in the proceeding. - (3) The judge knows that he or she, individually or as a fiduciary,\ or the judge's spouse, domestic partner parent, or child, or any other member of the judge's family residing in the judge's household,\ or a person with whom the judge has an intimate relationship, has an economic interest\ in the subject matter in controversy or in a party to the proceeding.
+- (A) A judge shall disqualify himself or herself in any proceeding in which the judge's impartiality might reasonably be questioned, including but not limited to the following circumstances: - (1) The judge has a personal bias or prejudice concerning a party or a party's lawyer, or personal knowledge of facts that are in dispute in the proceeding. - (2) The judge knows that the judge, the judge's spouse, a person with whom the judge has an intimate relationship, a member of the judge's household, or a person within the third degree of relationship to any of them, or the spouse or person in an intimate relationship with such a person is: - (a) a party to the proceeding, or an officer, director, general partner, managing member, or trustee of a party; - (b) acting as a lawyer in the proceeding; - (c) a person who has more than a de minimis interest that could be substantially affected by the proceeding; or - (d) likely to be a material witness in the proceeding. - (3) The judge knows that he or she, individually or as a fiduciary, or the judge's spouse, parent, child, or any other member of the judge's family residing in the judge's household, a person with whom the judge has an intimate relationship, or any other member of the judge's household, has an economic interest in the subject matter in controversy or in a party to the proceeding. - (4) The judge, while a judge or a judicial candidate, has made a public statement, other than in a court proceeding, judicial decision, or opinion, that commits or appears to commit the judge to reach a particular result or rule in a particular way in the proceeding or controversy.